Excerpts from Camera Lucida, Roland Barthes

 -

-Emerald Drifters: Reviewed by Madeleine Morlet - Book Review Emerald Drifters Photographs by Cig Harvey Reviewed by Madeleine Morlet “In the last few hundred years, science has worked hard to convince us...11 months ago
+Emerald Drifters: Reviewed by Madeleine Morlet - Book Review Emerald Drifters Photographs by Cig Harvey Reviewed by Madeleine Morlet “In the last few hundred years, science has worked hard to convince us...1 year ago

 -